juliosantos84/keyper/README.md

 ## setup

+1. Run `bin/download-wordlist.sh` to get the wordlist
-1. Run `bin/generate-key.sh <KEY_STAGE>` to create an AWS KMS key with the name `keyper-<KEY_STAGE>`.
+2. Run `bin/generate-key.sh <KEY_STAGE>` to create an AWS KMS key with the name `keyper-<KEY_STAGE>`.
 Note the arns provided.
-2. Create an IAM user with permissions to use the key created.
+3. Create an IAM user with permissions to use the key created.
-3. Create an access key for the user.
+4. Create an access key for the user.

 ## usage

 You can run this on your local environment, or in a container.

 Before starting configure the
-### capture
+### capture & encrypt

 Captures a mnemonic phrase and encrypts it to a file